YubicoLabs/java-webauthn-passwordless-workshop/3_Registration/README.md

     mvn clean package azure-webapp:deploy
     ```

-2. Open the web app URL local https://localhost:8443/ or in the cloud.
+2. Open the web app local URL https://localhost:8443/ or the cloud URL.
 3. Sign in to the web app
 4. Register a security key.
 5. Refresh browser to see the security key show up in the list.